biggigauti/ds-senior/README.md

 ### Step 2: Run the program and navigate to the web application

+There are two ways to run the application.
+One of them is using Gradle and the other is using an IDE like IntelliJ.
+Below I have the instructions for Gradle:

 ```terminal
 $ ./gradlew bootRun
 ```

+For IntelliJ, import the program, make sure Gradle is loaded, build the program, and run the "DsApplication.java" file.

 In a browser of your choice, enter "localhost:8080".